Playtronica/biotron-firmware/DEVELOPING.md

   not save, reset, enter BOOT or clear counters.
   Reset reason distinguishes power/RUN, watchdog-enable timeout and forced/bootrom reset.
 No watchdog is enabled by this branch.
+- The post-F1 recalibration draft reserves vendor command `123`.
+Request `F0 14 0D 7B <nonce> F7`; progress is reported on both logical cables as
+  `F0 0B 7B <nonce> <state> F7`, where state `1` is waiting for a stable plant
+  signal, `2` is measuring and `3` is ready.
+It stops active notes and clears only the transient sensor baseline.
+It does not change settings, write flash, reset USB or enter BOOT.
+This ID remains provisional until firmware-owner review and physical testing.
 - The exact `cf264aa` UF2 has passed Mac USB/version, bounded CC liveness,
   settings-preserving software BOOT on both MIDI outputs and exact legacy-unit rollback.
 It has not passed the complete Windows/REAPER/hardware matrix.